martinmulama/alx-backend-javascript/0x03-ES6_data_manipulation/README.md

 # JavaScript Functions and Concepts Recap

-This README provides a summary of JavaScript functions and concepts covered in a conversation with the OpenAI GPT-3.5 model.
+This README provides a summary of JavaScript functions and concepts.

 ## Functions